-Individual stories, essays, and poems have appeared in many magazines, including The Alaska Review, The American Voice, Confrontation, Critical Quarterly, Epoch, Fiction International, The Florida Review, Gargoyle, Gulf Stream Magazine, Hayden’s Ferry Review, Kalliope, The New England Review, The New Orleans Review, Paris Transcontinental, Shenandoah, and Spork, as well as The Pushcart Prize XXIII: Best of the Small Presses and Weavings: The Maryland Millennial Anthology.
-Book reviews and criticism have been published in CONTEXT: A Forum for Literary Arts and Culture, The Review of Contemporary Fiction, and Belles Lettres.
+Individual stories, essays, and poems have appeared in many venues, including Alaska Review, The American Voice, Confrontation, Conjunctions, Copper Nickel, Critical Quarterly, Epoch, Fairy Tale Review, Fence, Fiction International, The Florida Review, Gargoyle, Gulf Coast, Hayden’s Ferry Review, Hotel Amerika, Kalliope, The Mississippi Review, New England Review, New Orleans Review, The New York Times, Nimrod, Paris Transcontinental, Ploughshares, Quick Fiction, Shenandoah, The Southern Review, Spork, and Willow Springs, as well as The Pushcart Prize XXIII: Best of the Small Presses, Best of the West 2009, Best of the West 2010, and xo Orpheus: Fifty New Myths.
+Book reviews and criticism have been published in CONTEXT: A Forum for Literary Arts and Culture, The Review of Contemporary Fiction, Belles Lettres, and Essay Daily.

 She has received an Arizona Commission on the Arts Artist Project Award, a Pushcart Prize, a Camargo Foundation Fellowship, and the Jack Kerouac Literary Award.
 She’s been a writer in residence at the Sanskriti Kendra in New Delhi, India; the Tyrone Guthrie Centre in Annaghmakerrig, Ireland; and the Ucross Foundation in Clearmont, Wyoming.

 Sheehan lives in Tucson with her husband and daughter.